Chip Minemyer | Obituaries still among most important, best-read content

 Together, we’re telling the unfolding history of our region – by tracing the steps of each person who has lived, played, worked, worshipped and raised a family here.

-In a 2021 article for the Pointer Institute, Kristen Hare recalled a discussion at the University of Missouri, where an attendee said obituaries are important “because they preserve those stories and highlight those ordinary people that make the world a better place.”
+In a 2021 article for the Poynter Institute, Kristen Hare recalled a discussion at the University of Missouri at which an attendee said obituaries are important “because they preserve those stories and highlight those ordinary people that make the world a better place.”

 That’s so true.